What is an Excavator?

 Features

-• High speed and mobility on smooth surfaces.
+• Ability to operate quickly and move efficiently on smooth surfaces.

 Applications in Construction Sites